 One of the biggest needs is affordable housing.
 The City is committed to provide affordable housing of choice to our low-to-moderate-income families.
-We make educating the public on fair housing issues and rights and affirmatively further fair housing a priority.
+We make educating the public on fair housing issues and rights and affirmatively furthering fair housing a priority.
 In the height of the housing construction, the new construction approach was the high-end market homes.
 Land prices had escalated to a point that the cost of land precluded the building of affordable housing.
 When the housing market crashed, most of the available homes in the City were not considered affordable housing.
 As we have moved through the housing boom we saw developers start to build smaller homes to meet the needs of our families who needed affordable housing.
-An area near downtown Rogers has also become a tiny home neighborhood that has homes ranging in prices from \$35,000 to \$55,000.
-Another subdivision of tiny homes has been approved by the City's Planning Commission; however, due to the Covid-19 pandemic, construction has not started.
-The building boom has come back to Northwest Arkansas.
-Our City government is still committed to making affordable housing in Rogers a priority.
+An area near downtown Rogers has become a tiny home neighborhood that has homes ranging in prices from \$35,000 to \$55,000.
+Another subdivision is under construction with three tiny homes available for purchase.
+These homes will sell from \$42,000 to \$82,000.
+With the population explosion in Northwest Arkansas, the building boom has come back.
+Our City government is still committed to making affordable housing available in Rogers.